 Pursuant to a Hearing Officer Order, the source has submitted a revision application to make changes to emission units, revise Single HAP emissions, revise Total HAP emissions, speciate lead emissions from the HAP, and address housekeeping issues.
-DAQ will issue a revised Part 70 Operating Permit.
+DAQ issued a revised Part 70 Operating Permit based in part on this submittal.